 - St. Patrick was kidnapped at the age of 16 and brought to Ireland.

 - At about 22 or 23 years old, St. Patrick returns to Britain.
 Legend says he escaped on a pirate ship.
-Don’t worry, you most likely won’t encounter any pirates during your Ireland travel … unless maybe you imbibe a little too much in the top 10 drinks in Ireland ?
+Don’t worry, you most likely won’t encounter any pirates during your Ireland travel… unless maybe you imbibe a little too much during your time in local pubs.

 - After reuniting with his family, St. Patrick decides to dedicate himself to Christianity.
 He became a priest, a vigorous 16 years of study.

-- He used the clover leaf, with 3 leaves, to explain the holy trinity (another popular Irish symbol ).
-In the name of the father, the son, and the holy spirit, during your Shamrock Vacations , try to pick at least a few.
+- He used the clover leaf, with 3 leaves, to explain the holy trinity (another popular Irish symbol).

-Whatever you’ve heard about St. Patrick, you won’t be surprised that a lot of the malarchy over the patron saint of Ireland mixes a healthy dose of man with myth.
+Whatever you’ve heard about St. Patrick, you won’t be surprised that a lot of the malarkey over the patron saint of Ireland mixes a healthy dose of man with myth.
 It’s the Irish way to create legends from well told stories.
-While you’re imbibing on your Irish travel , you’ll see how, quite possibly, you too will start to believe everything you’re told … or will you?
+While you’re imbibing on your Irish travel, you’ll see how, quite possibly, you too will start to believe everything you’re told … or will you?